 Two things I guarantee everyone can find delectable here are the Bangkok duck and Spicy Bamboo Wok.
 The Bangkok duck, one of their many signature dishes, is elevated to perfection, a crisp duck matched with a sauce of roasted chili and ginger.
 Culinary heaven, even for the pickiest ones.

-I did not soon forget about this experience, and decided to take my friends out for dinner, amazed by my first visit.
+I did not soon forget about this fine dining experience, and decided to take my friends out for dinner, amazed by my first visit.
 Again, Basil n’ Spice proved why it stands among the best Worcester restaurants.
 This time I enjoyed a spicier version of Wok.
 With a variety of options to build your own protein, I chose beef with bell peppers, mushrooms, scallions, and bamboo stripe.

 I think I will keep on finding excuses to return to Worcester, if only for a memorable Thai experience in Basil n ‘Spice.